 Some will leave to enter employment and others will take a gap year.
-As well as having access to guidence from Sixth Form leadership and our dedicated UCAS advisor, all of the Senior School staff are here to ensure that whatever their destination the pupils are able to make informed choices.
+As well as having access to guidance from Sixth Form leadership, we have a full time University, Careers and Futures Counsellor, Ms Dina Haweel, who meets with all of our Sixth Form pupils and helps guide them through all pathways Beyond Brighton.
+Her availability to meet both parents and pupils ensures that Ms Haweel plays an important role within our pupils' Sixth Form journey.
+Alongside this, all of the Senior School staff are here to ensure that whatever their destination, the pupils are able to make informed choices

 Pupils are introduced to the latest information and have the opportunity to meet professionals with a wide range of experience and expertise.
 Sixth Formers are given assistance with personal statements, completion of applications along with interview experience to ensure they have the best chance of entering the destinations of their choice.